utia-gc/variant_calling/README.md

 # SRAlign
-A flexible pipeline for short read alignment to a reference.
+A flexible pipeline for short read alignment to a reference with extensive QC reporting.

 ## Introduction